-The Internal Revenue Service has determined, and informed the trustee, that the prototype plan it used to establish the Plan is in accordance with the applicable regulations of the Federal Internal Revenue Code ("IRC").
-A favorable opinion letter with respect to the foregoing matter has been obtained from the Internal Revenue Service on March 31, 2008.
-The Plan has been amended since receiving the opinion letter; however, the Company and the Plan administrator believe that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code and the Plan and related trust continue to be tax-exempt.
-Accordingly, no provision for income taxes has been included in the Plan's financial statements.
+The Plan received an opinion letter from the IRS dated March 31, 2008, indicating that the prototype adopted by the Plan, as then designed, was in compliance with applicable requirements of the Internal Revenue Code ("IRC").
+The Plan has been amended since receiving the opinion letter; however, the Company and the Plan administrator believe that the Plan is currently designed and being operated in compliance with the applicable requirements of the IRC.
+The Plan and related trust continue to be tax-exempt and accordingly, no provision for income taxes has been included in the Plan's financial statements.